-U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 3-21, the schedule of funding progress for the retiree health plan on page 55, the schedule of proportionate share of the net pension liability on page 56, and the schedule of pension contributions on page 57, be presented to supplement the basic financial statements.
+U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 3-20, the schedule of funding progress for the retiree health plan on page 55, the schedule of proportionate share of the net pension liability on page 56, and the schedule of pension contributions on page 57, be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the GASB who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance.
+We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.